 Let’s get to it.

-Create a plan to generate engagement in the comment section
+Creating a plan to generate engagement in the comments

-For all of our existence here at Pixelgrade, we didn’t have a comment section enabled on our blog posts.
-At first, it felt like we are missing a great opportunity to generate exciting conversation on our website, but as time went by, we realized that without a clear direction and goals, we could end up confused and frustrated for not getting the “right” results.
+For all of our existence here at Pixelgrade, we didn’t have a comment section For all of our existence here at Pixelgrade, we didn’t have a comment section enabled on our blog posts.
+At first, it felt like we were missing a great opportunity to generate exciting conversations on our website.
+Still, as time went by, we realized that without a clear direction and goals, we could end up confused and frustrated for not getting the “right” results.

-So, take a step back and do some introspection until you figure out what counts as engagement for your specific case.
-Otherwise, there’s no way you can actually know if you are on the right track or not.
+So, we took a step back and did some introspection to figure out what counts as engagement for us.
+Otherwise, there’s no way we can actually know if we are on the right track or not.

-A great starting point is to get a closer look at your analytics.
-See what articles people are reading, where do they spend most of the time.
-Start asking questions like “Who is reading this article?
+Another action was to take a closer look at our analytics.
+We began by determining what articles people are reading and where do they spend most of the time.
+We asked ourselves questions like, “Who is reading this article?
 What do they do?
 Why have they looked for this information?
 What problems are they trying to solve by reading this?”

-This way, you can understand if the audience you wrote about is willing to contribute or not.
-It might be that your content draws people who are there simply to get informed and then move one (e.g., a product review post).
-Until you got a better feel of how your audience is looking, don’t focus on why things are not working out.
+This way, we managed to understand if the audience we write about is willing to contribute or not.
+It might be that our content draws people who are there simply to get informed and then move on (e.g., a product review post).
+Until we got a better feel of how our audience was looking, we didn’t focus on why things were not working out.

-This process can also help you adjust your content strategy to attract the audience you seek—a more engaged one, eager to pitch in and join the conversation.
+This process also helped adjust our content strategy to attract the audience we seek—a more engaged one, eager to pitch in and join the conversation.

-For us, it was clear that we want readers interested in more than just our products.
+It was clear that we want readers interested in more than just our products.
 They should be people who care about who they are doing business with, look for similar values, and identify with our way of doing things.
-Plus, they are not here for the quick and easy tips; instead, they seek trusted advice from real experiences and a lot of trial-and-error.
+Plus, they are not here for quick and easy tips; instead, they seek trusted advice from real experiences and a lot of trial and error.

-2. Set clear goals to measure the impact
+2. Setting clear goals to measure the impact

-It’s crucial to understand what counts as an engagement on your website and what type of interactions you want to encourage among your readers.
+It’s crucial to understand what counts as an engagement on the website and what type of interactions we want to encourage among our (and our customers) readers.